Oral polio vaccine

 Most children do not experience serious side effects, but mild reactions such as slight fever, diarrhea, or vomiting may occur.
 These symptoms usually resolve within a few days.
 Severe allergic reactions, such as difficulty breathing or facial swelling, require immediate medical attention.

-How effective is OPV?
+How effective is OPV in providing protection?

 What are the storage conditions for OPV?